CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 New in 1.2.1

 * Fraktguiden services list is up-to-date with Fraktguiden.
 Please check your services configuration after updating.
-* Improved support for shipping from and to all Nordic countries.
-Based on WooCommerce's base location.
-It is possible to override this in Fraktguiden's configuration screen.
+* Improved support for shipping from and shipping to all Nordic countries.
 * Option for using Display Name or Product Name when displaying the services to customers (Thanks to oakidoaki).
+* Option for displaying the service's description (Thanks to oakidoaki).
 * Bug fixes

 Special thanks goes to Matt Gates for allowing us to use his code as a base for this plugin.